SWMatte/Online-Ticket-Booking/README.md

 ## Valuation Entity:
 - Add a review for a specific movie if it has been purchased by the user.
 - Retrieve all the reviews available.

+##  Role:
+- Add authority from each user in the application

 This application allows users to interact with movie ticketing functionalities, managing customers, movies, cinemas, and valuations.
 The CRUD operations enable easy management of the entities, and the ability to purchase discounted tickets ensures a flexible and user-friendly experience for the users.